shrabanti31/shrabanti87.github.io/_pages/publications.md

 * Chatterjee, Saptarshi, **Chowdhury, Shrabanti** and Basu, Sanjib.
 Tests for Association Using Cut Point Based Categorization of Prognostic Variables (Under reiew in **JRSS-C**)

+* Ghosh, S, **Chowdhury, Shrabanti** et al. Testing for Non-inferiority in Three-arm Trials with Binary Outcome: Novel Frequentist and Bayesian Approaches (Under revisoin in Pharmaceutical Statistics)

 Published
 ======